awsdocs/aws-snowball-developer-guide/doc_source/exporttype.md

 When AWS receives a returned device, we completely erase it, following the NIST 800\-88 standards\.

 **Important**
+Data you want to export to a Snow device must be in Amazon S3\.
+Any data in Amazon S3 Glacier that you plan to export to the Snow device will have to be thawed or moved into the S3 storage class before it can be exported\.
+Do this before creating the Snow export job\.
 Don't change, update, or delete the exported Amazon S3 objects until you can verify that all of your contents for the entire job have been copied to your on\-premises data destination\.

 When you create an export job, you can export an entire Amazon S3 bucket or a specific range of objects keys\.